 In this project, we developed equivalence rules one LOINC class at a time, because we could more easily predict the results when we focused on one class at a time.
 LOINC terms are constructed from six different types of parts.
 In general, the approach we took was to first enumerate the distinct parts of each type in a given LOINC class, e.g. the method, specimen, etc. We looked especially closely at the specimen (LOINC system) and the methods together, because the clinical distinctions among some of the sets of method and specimen are small.
 For example, for most tests, we ignore the distinctions between plasma and blood measurements.
 For some LOINC classes, we lumped time tests, e.g. 4h, 12h, 24h, together, at least for some concentrations.
 For some LOINC classes, we ignored distinctions by method except for special LOINC cases.
 The equivalence classes may also mix tests with categorical values, e.g. positive, negative, and titers, e.g. 1:25L, whose meaning will not be confused with standard numerical values in the same row because their different representations.
 For some LOINC classes, we also equivalence quantitative titers, arbitrary concentrations, and ordinal values because the displayed values would signal whether they were a concentration, titer, or coded answer.
 In a few cases, we conditioned the specimen that would be equivalenced to a specific set of analytes.

-.
 So, though we equivalence arterial, capillary, venous, mixed venous blood for most chemicals, we could not do that for the analysis of oxygen saturation or oxygen content, and we used different specimen groupings for analytes with distinct values on the arterial versus the venous side of circulation.
 We equivalence capillary blood to arterial blood, but only for oximeter, because in the case of oxygen saturation is measured peak surge of arterial blood into the capillary bed1, 2, 3.

 We have finished the first draft for microbiology, hematology, chemistry, drug/tox, serology, and urinalysis, which constitutes the majority of the lab testing content.
-We do not plan to adderss the Chemistry challenge tests (Class Chal) at all, because the tests in that class tend to be exotic, and not congenial to grouping because they are so specialized.
+We do not plan to address the Chemistry challenge tests (Class Chal) at all, because the tests in that class tend to be exotic, and are not congenial to grouping because they are so specialized.

 We also have plans to build a unit conversion function into the table, that would convert units of the same property into a locally preferred one, and perhaps, convert some tests with a different mass/molar conversion.